finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 }
 ```
 #### VerboseLog
-There are two variations of logging available in Finotes, Verbose and Error.
+There are two variations of logging available in Fi.notes, Verbose and Error.
 You can toggle them using corresponding APIs.
 Activating verbose will print all logs in LogCat including error and warning logs.
 ```java
 @Override